 Most of the time, fishermen use a small plastic bait when finesse fishing, but that doesn’t mean you can’t add a little panache to the lure and still be finesse fishing – just fish that bad boy subtly and delicately.
 Adding panache to a finesse worm is easy, and it can help you put fish in the boat by adding just enough flair to get you noticed.
 Here are six ways to trick out your finesse baits.

 Dye is one of the easiest ways to add a bit of bright color to a bait.
-Gary Senft, a Nitro pro based in Arizona, often uses Spike-It to brighten the tails on his finesse baits – and not just worms.
-He fishes a lot of watermelon green baits in the big Western reservoirs, and dipping the tails in some chartreuse Spike-It not only makes his lures easier to see, it gives them a shot of scent that covers up his human smell.
+Gary Senft, a Nitro pro based in Arizona, often uses Spike-It to brighten the tails on his finesse baits – not just worms.
+He fishes a lot of watermelon green baits in the big Western reservoirs, and dipping the tails in some chartreuse Spike-It not only makes his lures easier to see, but it also gives them a shot of scent that covers up his human smell.
 One of the reasons that he loves to dye his tails chartreuse is that it helps the baits to match one of the chief forage of the bass out west – sunfish.